If you’re looking to design and print your own custom t-shirts, you’ve likely encountered these two terms — DTG printing and screen printing.

 - Larger batches of custom shirts (more than 10 shirts)

-How do DTG and screen printing compare?
+How do DTG printed shirts and screen printed shirts compare?

 Since these t-shirt printing methods are so different, there are naturally a few pros and cons to each.

 Depending on the specifics of your custom printing project, one will likely be a better choice than the other.
-The biggest differences that you should consider when choosing a method fall into two general categories — impacts on design and cost.
+The biggest differences that you should consider when choosing a method fall into two general categories — design and cost.

 When produced by a professional using the right equipment, either printing process will result in a high-quality t-shirt, but a few important differences still come into play depending on your design.